- Apply & Join

 The section below provides an overview of the typical journey taken to establish a special economic zone company (SEZCo) in the Cayman Islands.

 The expedited business licensing regime can have companies fully established within 4-6 weeks, including renewable five-year work/residency visas for staff which can be processed in as little as five days.
 A minimum capital investment is not required and permits, visas, trade certificates, and turn-key office solutions are conveniently bundled into affordable serviced packages.
-We offer economical annual fees, streamlined processes, and our Client Experience team make sure that you and your team are supported throughout the entire application process.
+We offer economical annual fees, streamlined processes, and our Global Mobility Team makes sure that you and your team are supported throughout the entire application process.

 We ensure that businesses and their staff are connected with the right professionals in every industry.
 From doctors to educators to top real estate agents and financial services, we have excellent relationships with local service providers who can help you every step of the way.
 Whether you need a recommendation for a school or want to know where to open your corporate bank account, we're here to help.